 For some, the decline in organic reach is not a reason to change their plans to use Facebook for marketing.
 London-based company Sweepsmart praise the effectiveness of the paid advertising model, “Organic reach has never been a strong point for us on social media and probably never will be.
 It’s the paid for aspect where we find a good return, in terms of being able to target by post code, that’s a superb feature for a chimney sweep.”

 For other business owners, having a presence on socail media is key, but they prefer to be flexible to change so they can focus on networks that serve their business best.
 In the highly visual business of floral design, one company has found greater impact from platforms that focus clearly on visual content: “As an online retailer of flowers, we’ve got a lot of time for social media, especially the likes of Instagram and Snapchat.
 These platforms enable us to showcase our products in one of the world’s shopfront windows.”
 Todich Floral Design.

 The future of Facebook?

 Perhaps this change in the organic reach of business content is a step in a new direction for Facebook that their audience will respond well to.
 After all, it has maintained its dominance until now through innovation and reinvention.
-Rhys Jenkins, Social Media Manager at Traffic Jam Media notes that, “Whith the launch of Facebook ‘Portal’ is appears the world’s largest social network is taking even further steps to integrating with people in their homes and personal life.”
+David Pagotto, founder of leading digital marketing agency, Sixgun notes that, “With the launch of Facebook ‘Portal’ is appears the world’s largest social network is taking even further steps to integrating with people in their homes and personal life.”

 It will be interesting to see whether Portal will succeed and Facebook will continue to anticipate the needs and expectations of its audience.
 And if Facebook does grow to become an indispensable utility, will it live up to the likely regulatory demands of that level of privilege?